thecapitalistcycle/LNP-formulated-RNA-vaccine-drug-substance-production-cost-modelling/Questions.md

 Q2 What preparations have you made for the possibility, however slight, that the DISER process might fail to produce good results?

-Q3 If not you, who?
-If not now, when?
+Q3 If not you, then who?
+If not now, then when?
 Have you recruited engineers to examine the technical documents supporting any DISER results?
 Do you have lawyers on retainer ready to insist on performance of due diligence reviews?
 Has drafting begun on a request for audit by the Commonwealth Auditor-General?
 Has the State government been briefed on the possibility that political intervention may become necessary both between governments and via the Senate?

 Q4 Australia's Government is running a vaccination campaign with the slogan: